tucan9389/tf2-mobile-2d-single-pose-estimation/README.md

 # 💃 Pose Estimation for Mobile
-> This repository is forked from [edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) when the original repository was closed.
-So I'll maintain with more flexible and robust structure.
+> ~~This repository is forked from [edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) when the original repository was closed.~~ [edvardHua/PoseEstimationForMobile](https://github.com/edvardHua/PoseEstimationForMobile) repository is reopened!
+I'll maintain it separately.

 This repository currently implemented the CPM and Hourglass model using TensorFlow.
 Instead of normal convolution, inverted residuals (also known as Mobilenet V2) module has been used inside the model for **real-time** inference.